 - Garrosh Hellscream in World of Warcraft, grew up thinking of his father, Grom Hellscream, as a villain for leading the orcs to drink demonic blood and be corrupted, but realizes that his father also gave his life to kill the demon responsible for their curse.

-- Raine in Tales of Symphonia despises her mother for abandoning her and Genis, but in a side quest, eventually learns that the Imperial Research Academy had sought her for her intellect, and she did what she had to in order to protect them.
-To an extent, this applies with Kratos, as Lloyd starts out disliking him, then realizes that he can benefit from his experience, then is outraged by his betrayal, then questions his motivations before concluding heís still his enemy, then is shaken by the revelation that heís his father, then finally accepts him.
+- To an extent, this applies with Kratos, as Lloyd starts out disliking him, then realizes that he can benefit from his experience, then is outraged by his betrayal, then questions his motivations before concluding hes still his enemy, then is shaken by the revelation that hes his father, then finally accepts him.

-- In Final Fantasy X, Tidus hates his father for abandoning him and his mother, as well as for the way he treated him while he was around.
-Over the course of the game, he learns about his father being taken unwillingly to Spira, and going from wanting to get back to being willing to help Braska with his pilgrimage, and toward the end, finally admits that heís glad to have him as a father.
-The emotional abuse is a case of Warts and All.
-Jecht just wanted to make sure Tidus could take care of himself, but recognizes that he did more harm than good.
+- In Final Fantasy X, Tidus hates his father Jecht for abandoning him and his mother, as well as for the way Jecht treated him while he was around.
+Over the course of the game, Tidus learns that his father was unwillingly brought to Spira, just like he was, and that Jecht went going from only wanting to get back home to being willing to help Braska with his pilgrimage to performing a Heroic Sacrifice.
+In the end, Tidus says that he still hates Jecht, but also admits that he's glad to have Jecht as a father.
+Jecht, for his part, just wanted to make sure Tidus could take care of himself, but also recognizes that his methods left a lot to be desired.

 - John Morris for his son Jonathan in Castlevania: Portrait of Ruin.
-Jonathan resents his father for only teaching him the basics of fighting before dying, and that he canít use the Vampire Killer whip as a result, but after realizing that using the whip shortens the life of the wielder, he comes to realize why his father did what he did.
+Jonathan resents his father for only teaching him the basics of fighting before dying, and that he cant use the Vampire Killer whip as a result, but after realizing that a non-Belmont using the whip shortens the life of the wielder if overused, he comes to realize why his father did what he did.

 - Mr. Hanekoma, also known as CAT, in The World Ends with You.
-Neku is amazed to find out that heís CAT, the one person he admired, but is gradually shaken as signs seem to point to him also being the Composer, Neku's main adversary.
-It ultimately turns out that he isnít.
+Neku is amazed to find out that hes CAT, the one person he admired, but is gradually shaken as signs seem to point to him also being the Composer, Neku's main adversary.
+It ultimately turns out that he isnt.

-- Averted in Jade Empire.
-After realizing that Sun Li masterminded the plan to steal the Water Dragonís power, Princess Sun Lian wonders if this reduces her fatherís culpability, but realizes he was still to blame.
-This is played straight in one quest in the Necropolis, in which the Open Palm solution is to convince the ghost of Mister Ren that his wife didnít mean to poison him and feels terrible about it.
+- Subverted in Jade Empire.
+After realizing that Sun Li masterminded the plan to steal the Water Dragons power, Princess Sun Lian wonders if this reduces her fathers culpability, but realizes he was still to blame.
+This is played straight in one quest in the Necropolis, in which the Open Palm solution is to convince the ghost of Mister Ren that his wife didnt mean to poison him and feels terrible about it.